 Analysis and Visualization – Using analytics tools for marketing insights

 The actual analysis step is where both analytical thinking and creativity come into play.
 This involves building reports, creating dashboards, discovering insights and presenting findings and recommendations.
 There are numerous ways to view data, referred as visualizations.
 You can use standard out-of-the-box reports or custom reporting options provided by your vendor.
-Additionally, there are third-party vendors that provide analytics tools, bringing multiple data sources into one view to create customized reports and visualizations in real time, including Tableau and Domo.
+Additionally, there are third-party vendors that provide analytics or customer data platform tools, bringing multiple data sources into one view to create customized reports and visualizations in real time, including Tableau and Domo.

 Each of these pieces – reporting strategy, data collection, QA, analysis, visualization and presentation, make up the field of digital analytics.
 It is an exciting, data-driven, multi-disciplinary field, but not one that readies itself for canned responses.
 This may be why astronauts are so popular at parties, but astronauts are not readily able to help evaluate your business model and set you up for success.